 I am a teacher, we were not necessarily banking it.
 We began to realize that if we did not ACT now, we would be crippled by college debt for the rest of our lives.

 Our kids would be applying for college and we would still have loan payments.
-At age 18 we essentially filled out a FASFA like everyone else – and the price discriminating monopolies that College have become – decided how much we would pay for our education.
+At age 18 we essentially filled out a FASFA like everyone else – and the price discriminating monopolies that College has become – decide how much we would pay for our education.

 Read more about tuition: Where does your college tuition really go?

-Advised by what would eventually be our financial planner/debt counselor, we visited broke & busted.
+Advised by what would eventually be our financial planner/debt counselor, we visited a website called broke, busted and disgusted.
 It was alarming to see the student loan problem sweeping across the United States.
-We would often ask why would our own government let it’s citizens rack up so much debt at such a young age.
+We would often ask why would our own government let it's citizens rack up so much debt at such a young age.

 The answer is simple, the Federal Government backs student loans.
-Private companies take care of the lending and managing, the Government collects.
-Makes sense why they only let you write off $2,500 of student loan interest on your taxes.
-Not to mention it is the same reason why you have seen the number of for profit colleges grow and essentially practice predatory lending.
+Private companies take care of lending and managing, the Government collects.
+It makes sense why they only let you write off $2,500 of student loan interest on your taxes.
+Not to mention it is the same reason why you have seen the number of for-profit colleges grow and essentially practice predatory lending.

 Back to our story.